 Except... no. The next video game, book, or film isn't about any of that.
 Actually, the next few stories aren't about any of that.
 Instead of a proper sequel, we get prequels, interquels, spin-offs, and remakes.
 The creators just don't want to resolve the storyline they left their audience on years ago, and so leave them staring at a Cliffhanger Wall.

 The reasons for this may vary.
 Maybe the creators just want to flesh out other elements of the world first, to better setup the resolution.
 Perhaps they have a serious case of writer's block and can't think of a satisfying resolution, so they're stalling until they can.
-Or they wrote themselves into a corner, but like the story too much to actually retcon the events.
+Or they wrote themselves into a corner, but they like the story too much to actually retcon the events.
+Or they want to retcon it (say, because of audience backlash) but can't for whatever reason, so they do the next best thing and pretend it doesn't exist.
 Whatever the case might be, creators must be careful — if the audience decides that the cliffhanger will never be resolved, then they may decide to abandon the series entirely.

 Sub-Trope of Anachronic Order.
 Can overlap with Sequel Gap, where a significant amount of time passes between any releases.
 Compare and contrast with Stillborn Franchise, as the franchise does continue, but it nevertheless neglects to further the storyline.
 Not to be confused with Capcom Sequel Stagnation, where the intervening time is filled with a multitude of Updated Re-releases rather than any new stories.

-- Ever since Magical Record Lyrical Nanoha Force was quietly canceled in 2013 (in the middle of a chapter, no less), the primary timeline of the Lyrical Nanoha series has never advanced past its last chapter.
+- Ever since Magical Record Lyrical Nanoha Force was Quietly Cancelled in 2013 (in the middle of a chapter, no less), the primary timeline of the Lyrical Nanoha series has never advanced past its last chapter.
 Instead, the creators have only published interquels like ViVid Strike! and outright alternate timelines, like the Reflection and Detonation movies and the INNOCENT games.

-- Puella Magi Madoka Magica The Movie: Rebellion ends with Homura stealing Madoka's powers, becoming a devil, and gaming control of the world while trapping everyone in a Lotus-Eater Machine and erasing their memories.
-But despite this ending being done specifically to set up sequels, with the "Concept Movie" being the planned sequel film, said film has yet to come out.
-Instead, all the subsequent works have been spin-offs such as mangas, mobile games, and Drama CDs, none of which take place after Rebellion.
+- Puella Magi Madoka Magica The Movie: Rebellion ends with Homura stealing Madoka's powers, becoming a devil, and gaining control of the world while trapping everyone in a Lotus-Eater Machine and erasing their memories.
+But despite this ending being done specifically to set up sequels, with the "Concept Movie" being the planned sequel film, said film, Puella Magi Madoka Magica The Movie: Walpurgisnacht Rising, would take eight years just to get an official name.
+Instead, all the subsequent works have been spin-offs such as mangas, mobile games, and drama CDs, none of which take place after Rebellion and only one of which references it (Wraith Arc).

 - The Fast and the Furious: The third film in the franchise, The Fast and the Furious: Tokyo Drift, was followed by three interquels — Fast & Furious, Fast Five, and Fast & Furious 6 — leaving it chronologically the last film for nine years.
 It wasn't until the release of Furious 7 that the timeline moved forward again.